 Suzuki-rōshi: Yeah.
 That is the question of self.
-My answer will be concentrated on what is "you" or what is "I." When you have problem, the underlying problem from our viewpoint is the problem of self, which is-which does not exist really.
+My answer will be concentrated on what is "you" or what is "I." When you have problem, the underlying problem from our viewpoint is the problem of self, which does not exist really.
 We say "I" or "mine" [laughs], "my body, my mind, my way of life" [laughs].
 But what is my mind?
-It looks like, you know, I have-I have my mind, and that mind sometime looks like real life.
-But you say, you know, "my mind, my body," but it looks like it is more true to say "This is me."
+It looks like I have my mind, and that mind sometime looks like real life.
+But you say, "my mind, my body," but it looks like it is more true to say "This is me."
 It is, I think, more understandable than to say "my body."
 What is "me" then?
 Not this body or not my mind.

-We say "my mind," so maybe, you know, "I" owns my mind; "I" own my body.
+We say "my mind," so maybe "I" owns my mind; "I" own my body.
 What is "I" [laughs]?
 Actually, maybe more accurate to say "This is me," "my mind is me."
 Then it looks like more accurate.
 And what is this physical body?
-This is, you know, the result of taking meal each time, a result of exhaling and inhaling.
-That is my-me my body.
+This is the result of taking meal each time, a result of exhaling and inhaling.
+That is me-my body.
 "My mind," we say, "My mind is always changing."
 "My mind" is always related to something else.
 Then there is no mind or no physical being which has some self-nature.
 No self-nature in our body or in our mind.

-"My" is delusion, you know.
+"My" is delusion.
 It is no such thing like "my."
-But it looks like [laughs]-I-we feel like we have "my something" or "me".
-It is, you know, because of this "me" or "mine" we have-we cannot-we have to know something.
-The most important thing is to think by clear mind and to keep our physical body strong-strong enough to help others and to be helped [by] others.
+But it looks like [laughs]-we feel like we have "my something" or "me".
+It is because of this "me" or "mine" we have to know something.
+The most important thing is to think by clear mind and to keep our physical body strong-strong enough to help others and to be helped by others.
 So then what you should do is very clear.
 You will find out what you should do.
 If you eat too much it will hurt you.
-If you think same thing over and over, you-eventually you hurt yourself mentally.
+If you think same thing over and over, eventually you hurt yourself mentally.
 So you will know how to take care of yourself and how to help others and how to have good relationship with someone else.
 Then there is true "me" or "mine."
 It is not just delusion but more actual reality which is happening around yourself.
 That is how you figure out what you should do moment after moment, and that is our practice.

-So, the important point of Buddhism is to forget all about "me" or 'mine," and to see our surrounding more clearly.
+So, the important point of Buddhism is to forget all about "me" or "mine," and to see our surrounding more clearly.
 So, if you realize this point your problem will be solved naturally.
 Okay?
 [Laughs.]
 Does it made some sense?